5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/configuration-guide.md

 }
 ````

-## FLUTE ffmpeg with local SA
+## FLUTE ffmpeg with local Service Announcement

 In this example we dont need the http server that signals the `mch_info.json`.
-Instead, we start the MBMS Middleware directly with a local service announcement file
+Instead, we start the MBMS Middleware
+directly with a local service announcement file

 ### General

 Enable the local service in the `etc/5gmag-rt-conf` file:

 ````
   local_service: {
     enabled: true;